Blandy History and Statement on Diversity, Equity, Inclusion and Anti-Racism

 The Blandy REU program community commits to making Blandy Experimental Farm a welcoming and supportive environment for all people regardless of race, ethnicity, gender identity, sexual orientation, disability, or any other grouping that has historically disadvantaged people.
 Increasing the participation of people in groups that are underrepresented in science is at the core of the mission for our Research Experiences for Undergraduates (REU) program.
 We oppose all forms of discrimination, harassment, and violence against people based on their race, ethnicity, or gender identity.
 Learning to practice anti-racism is a major current focus of the Blandy community.
-We join the nationwide movement against anti-Black racism in the wake of recent well-publicized killings of Black people by police, as we confront the deep and pernicious history of racism in the United States, a history that includes the very grounds now occupied by Blandy Experimental Farm.

 In the early 1800s, the Tuley family established a plantation known as "The Tuleyries" and profited from the forced labor of Black enslaved peoples until the Civil War.
 In 1903, Graham Blandy, who made his fortune as a stockbroker and railroad magnate in New York, purchased the Tuleyries property.
 In 1926, upon the death of Graham Blandy, 700 acres of Blandy’s property was bequeathed to the University of Virginia and was named “Blandy Experimental Farm.”